kashyap135/AI-vault/README.md

 ## ✨ Features

-* **Cross-Platform Support:** Works seamlessly across ChatGPT, Google Gemini, and Claude using zero-overhead page abstraction adapters.
+* **Cross-Platform Support:** Works seamlessly across ChatGPT, Google Gemini, and Claude.
+* **Dual Security Modes:** Choose between granular **Individual Chat Locks** (securing specific conversations) or a **Complete App Lock** (gatekeeping the entire application).
-* **Smart Adaptive UI Overlay:** The in-page PIN pad dynamically detects and states whether it requires your Global Master PIN or a platform-specific custom key (e.g., *“Verify ChatGPT PIN”*).
+* **Smart Adaptive UI Overlay:** The in-page PIN pad dynamically detects and states whether it requires your Global Master PIN or a platform-specific custom key.
 * **Stealth Mode:** Completely hide sensitive chats from your sidebar into a smooth, collapsible, WhatsApp-style Hidden Vault container.
-* **User-Away Auto-Lock:** A background idle engine that tracks mouse movements, clicks, scrolls, and keystrokes.
-Configurable timeouts (1, 5, 10, or 30 minutes) automatically clear active session state, collapse the vault folder, and fire the defensive blur filters when you walk away.
+* **User-Away Auto-Lock:** A background idle engine that tracks activity.
+Configurable timeouts automatically clear active sessions, collapse the vault, and fire defensive blur filters when you walk away.
-* **Anti-Tamper Privilege Protection:** Prevents unauthorized physical overrides.
-Modifying any active PIN or provisioning custom keys requires passing a validation check of the current key or Master admin key.
+* **Anti-Tamper Privilege Protection:** Modifying any active PIN or provisioning custom keys requires passing a validation check of the current key to prevent unauthorized physical overrides.
 * **Zero-Knowledge Architecture:** 100% of your data stays in local browser sandbox storage.
 No external servers, no network tracking, and no analytics.
-* **Cryptographic Security:** Passcodes are instantly digested into irreversible hex arrays using the hardware-accelerated Web Crypto API (SHA-256) before hitting your hard drive.

 ---